To safeguard the fragile

 View all our news on our Facebook page.

-January 20, 2017 – The second « Sciences et Images » expedition organised by Fondation Iris is back.
-This expedition took place in West Papua between December 2016 and January 2017.
-Comprising scientists and artists working on environmental monitoring in this region of great biodiversity, its primary objective was to highlight the extraordinary biodiversity of the place and to identify the dangers which threaten it.
-The aim of the expedition is to raise awareness about the importance of the preservation of this natural one-of-a-kind heritage.
+The primary objective of this expedition was to highlight the extraordinary biodiversity of the regions and to identify the dangers which threaten it.
+The aim was to raise awareness about the importance of the preservation of this natural one-of-a-kind heritage.

 Grant Iris Terre Sauvage